slakeyj/slakeyj.github.io/textedterminal.md

 * Relative Paths specify a location in relation to where you currently are.

-* Pressing Tab will autocomplete the folder or file name.
+* Pressing Tab will autocomplete the directory or file name.

+* If a file or directory name begins with a . it is considered to be hidden.

 * Commands

   * pwd: Print Working Directory.
 Tells you what directory you are currently working in.

   * ls: List.
 Lists what is in the current directory.

+  * ls -a: Lists everything in a the current directory included hidden files.

   * cd: Change Directory.